Learn from the Best

-As a Graduate Certificate student, you will have the opportunity to learn from world-renowned faculty and accomplished classmates.
+As a Graduate Certificate student, you’ll learn from world-renowned faculty and accomplished classmates.
 Among your professors, you’ll find the founders of tech start-ups, serial entrepreneurs, consultants, and respected industry leaders.
+You will be challenged by faculty who have the real world experience to help you launch your own start-up, understand lean design, entrepreneurial marketing and much more.
 Sitting beside you in the classroom, you’ll find fellow students from around the world, ready to share their own professional and academic experience.
-Engage in practical, real-world learning, designed for ambitious professionals like you.

 A Focused Curriculum to Target Your Goals

 Each of the classes for your Graduate Certificate in Technological Entrepreneurship will help you gain essential business knowledge to develop your career potential.
-This program was designed to be F1 visa compliant.
-For International students, you will take 5 classes over an 8-month period (two semesters) to be visa compliant.
+You will take two required courses and select an additional two or three electives.
+The minimum required number of courses to earn your certificate is four, however many of our students select to take an additional elective in order to broaden their expertise.
+For International students, you will take five classes over an eight-month period (two semesters) to be visa compliant.

 Explores the challenges and processes for harnessing technological innovation for new-business development.
 Integrates technology strategy, innovation in marketing, product development, and organization design for the purpose of enterprise growth.
 Through readings, cases, and exercises, studies how firms from different industries gain competitive advantage through distinctive products and services, and leverage their technologies and skills into new emerging markets.
 Also focuses on processes for conceiving, financing, and organizing new ventures.